deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### AllocationManager

 Through the `AllocationManager` the `AVSs` can manage _Operator Sets_ (creation and changes) and AVS configurations as metadata.
-The `AllocationManager` allows _Operators_ to register and deregister from _Operator Sets_ and _AVSs_. _Operator Sets_ are isolated pools of staked capital that serve as economic security. _Operator Sets_ allow _AVSs_ to slash certain strategies within an _Operator Set_ and issue rewards in a granular way for each supplied strategy within the _Operator Set_.
+The `AllocationManager` allows _Operators_ to allocate and deallocate from _Operator Sets_ and _AVSs_. _Operator Sets_ are isolated pools of staked capital that serve as economic security. _Operator Sets_ allow _AVSs_ to differentiate different _Operators_ with regarding to their business requirements and type of stake.
+Also _AVSs_ can slash certain strategies within an _Operator Set_ and issue rewards in a granular way for each supplied strategy within the _Operator Set_.
+Slashing is done when the _Operators_ break a certain committments to the _AVS_. _AVSs_ can slash _Operators_ up to the full stake inside the _Operator Sets_.

+_Operators_ can change their allocation delay which is the duration until which the allocated stake becomes slashable.
+A change of allocation delay registered by _Operator_ takes 17.5 days (ALLOCATION_CONFIGURATION_DELAY) until it is effective.

+The duration until a deallocation is effective (the capital is not slashable anymore) takes 14 days.
+This is only changeable through an upgrade of the `AllocationManager` contract.

 The `AllocationManager` contract allows _AVSs_ to slash _Operators_ that do not comply with their terms on correct operation of the instructions by the _AVSs_.
 The `AllocationManager` contract forwards the slashing request by the _AVSs_ to the `DelegationManager` contract, to reduce the delegated amount of the _Operators_.

 The _AVSs_ can setup an `AVSRegistrar` contract, which is called by the `AllocationManager` when _Operators_ register to and deregister from _Operator Sets_.
 If the _AVS_ does not have an `AVSRegistrar` set, the `AllocationManager` will forward the call to the registered _AVS_ contract.
 If the `AVSRegistrar` or the registered _AVS_ contract reverts the transaction, the `AllocationManager` will revert the transaction as well, and _Operators_ will not be able to register to or deregister from _Operator Sets_.
 This can create unfair scenarios, where _AVSs_ allow opt-in, but disallow opt-out (see [dependencies](#dependencies) for risks steming from _AVSs_).

-The contract's _Upgradeability_ through the `ProxyAdmin` contract introduces an _Upgradeability_ risk, as the upgrade could potentially modify slashing logic and the slashing accounting and thus lead to _loss of funds_ of _Stakers_ if the upgrade is malicious or faulty, as the `DelegationManager` contract is informed on suffered slashes by the `AllocationManager` contract.
+The contract's _Upgradeability_ through the `ProxyAdmin` contract introduces an _Upgradeability_ risk, as the upgrade could potentially modify slashing logic and the slashing accounting and thus lead to _loss of funds_ of _(Re)Stakers_ if the upgrade is malicious or faulty, as the `DelegationManager` contract is informed on suffered slashes by the `AllocationManager` contract.

 Registration and deregistration of _Operators_ from _Operator Sets_, modification of allocations to _Operator Sets_ by _Operators_, slashing by _AVSs_ can be paused by [Pauser Multisig (1/6)](#security-council), [Executor Multisig (1/2)](#security-council) and [Operations Multisig (3/6)](#security-council), only the [Executor Multisig (1/2)](#security-council) can resume the mentioned actions.
 A pause of deregistration and modification of allocations but not slashing could lead to an unfair situation for _Operators_ and _Stakers_.